Cray-HPE/docs-csm/008-CSM-VALIDATION.md

 x9000c0s27b3n0
 ```

-If the compute nodes and uans are not included in the list of nodes being monitored, the
+If the compute nodes and UANs are not included in the list of nodes being monitored, the
 conman process can be re-initialized by killing the conmand process:
 ``` bash
 cray-conman-b69748645-qtfxj:/ # ps -ax | grep conmand